Skip to content

 Good for data where near-real-time accuracy is acceptable.
 A 10-minute delay in updating the featured products list is usually fine.

-Strategy 2: Event-Based Invalidation
+Strategy 2: Event-based invalidation

 Clear the cache when the underlying data changes: